 Sayed Karim, an Egyptian pioneer of Modernist Architecture born in 1911.
-At the age of 39, he designed and established the Ouzounian building, where our Startup Haus Cairo is based today on Talaat Harb Street, in the heart of Downtown Cairo.
+At the age of 39, he designed the Ouzounian building, where our Startup Haus Cairo is based today on Talaat Harb Street, in the heart of Downtown Cairo.
 Built over 1000 square meters, this 18-story building captured attention as being the highest construction in the city in the 1950s.
 It was designed to host offices and apartments, alongside a hotel, a restaurant, a dancing hall, and a tea garden to reflect a blend of vintage and modernism.
 This model was the first of its kind, resembling a milestone for Modernist Architecture in Egypt.
 However, it was not the first and only move of Sayed Karim.

 At the age of 28, this brilliant engineer published the first Egyptian magazine for Architecture and named it Al Ima’ra.
 By starting it up, he set a groundbreaking approach that ran for 20 years afterward featuring tremendous architectural insights in Africa and the MENA region.
 He was also the one who coined the general architectural blueprint of Nasr City—which then contributed to planning most of the Arab cities including Riyadh and Damascus.